skolson/KmpIO/ReadMe.md

 ## ZipFile

 Used for reading or writing Zip/archive files using Kotlin-friendly, platform-independent syntax.
-Platform-specific implementations using expect/actual setup provide entry-based processing.
-Each entry has a name and optional properties that ZipFile supports, as well as content.
+Most of the code is pure Kotlin multi-platform.
+Platform-specific implementations of Compression schemes use expect/actual setup.
+Features include:

+- Zip and Zip64 support.
+Has been tested with a 5MB file that expands to 5+GB
+- Support classes visible (but not normally used by users) include
+  - Crc32 for cyclical redundancy calculation
+  - ZipTime converts arcane MSDOS time format used by zip specification to/from kotlinx LocalDateTime instances
+  - ZipDirectoryRecord and ZipLocalRecord for full visibility into content
+  - Extensible ZipExtra class for parsing custom extra data
+    - ZipExtraZip64 subclass for the Zip64 reserved extra data
+    - ZipExtraNtfs subclass for the NTFS reserved extra data segment
+    - Pluggable parser setup for encoding/decoding extra data with custom ZipExtra subclasses
+  - Zip specification record classes of various types
+    - End of Central Directory record
+    - Zip64 End of Central Directory record and locator record
+    - others

 ## Extensions